2024 Benefit Open Enrollment Has Ended

 Deadline to submit claims: April 30 of the following year

 Who is a dependent?
-(See full definition in the appendix)
+(See full definition in the appendix):

-Child under the age of 13
+- A child under the age of 13;

-Family member or adult who is unable to care for themselves, shares your residence, and meets income requirements
+- A family member or adult who is unable to care for themselves, shares your residence, and meets income requirements

 * Expenses must be incurred to enable you and your spouse to attend work or school